ansubanerjee/50_days_of_Verilog/README.md

 Day 3: Utilizing FSM's have never been this easy.
 A perfect example of that is a Traffic Light COntroller using time as a control signal.

 Day 4: I forgot to upload this yesterday but here is a basic implementation of Stack Memory using Verilog

+Day 5: A Johnson Counter is a fun counter where the inverted output of the last flip-flop is fed back to the input of the first flip-flop.